syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/identify-the-values-in-the-undo-redo-collections.md

 # Identify if the PDF Viewer has values in the Undo, Redo collections

-Syncfusion&reg; Blazor PDF Viewer component allows you to identify if the PDF Viewer has values in the Undo and Redo collections using the `CanUndo` and `CanRedo` APIs of the PDF Viewer.
+Syncfusion's Blazor PDF Viewer component allows you to identify if the PDF Viewer has values in the Undo and Redo collections using the `CanUndo` and `CanRedo` APIs of the PDF Viewer.

 The following code example shows how to achieve this based on the Undo Redo actions.